-- 3.1 Monitoring Requirements - 3.1.1 To ensure no adverse noise impact, noise monitoring is recommended to be carried out at the nearby noise sensitive receivers (NSRs) during construction phase. - 3.1.2 In accordance with the Updated EM&A Manual, baseline noise level at the noise monitoring stations was established as presented in the Baseline Monitoring Report.
-Impact noise monitoring was conducted once per week in the form of 30-minutes measurements Leq, L10 and L90 levels recorded at each monitoring station between 0700 and 1900 hours on normal weekdays. - 3.1.3 In accordance with the Updated EM&A Manual, additional weekly impact monitoring should be carried out during respective restricted hours period (1900 0700 hours) if the construction works were conducted at evening and night time.
-Additional weekly noise monitoring was conducted once per week in the form of 5-minutes measurements Leq, L10 and L90 levels recorded at each monitoring station between 1900 and 0700 hours as well as public holidays and Sundays. - 3.2 Noise Monitoring Parameters, Time, Frequency - 3.2.1 Impact noise monitoring was conducted weekly in the reporting period between 0700 and 1900 hours on normal weekdays.
-Additional impact noise monitoring was conducted weekly in the reporting period between 1900-0700 hours on all days as well as public holidays and Sundays. - 3.2.2 Construction noise level measured in terms of the A-weighted equivalent continuous sound pressure level (L{Aeq}). $L{eq\ 30min}$ was used as the monitoring parameter for the time period between 0700 and 1900 hours on normal weekdays. $L{eq\ 5min}$ was used as the monitoring parameter for the time period between 1900 and 0700 hours as well as public holidays and Sundays.
+- 3.1 Noise Monitoring Parameters - 3.1.1 Impact noise monitoring was conducted weekly in the reporting period between 0700 and 1900 hours on normal weekdays.
+Additional impact noise monitoring was conducted weekly in the reporting period between 1900 and 0700 hours on all days as well as public holidays and Sundays. - 3.1.2 Construction noise level measured in terms of the A-weighted equivalent continuous sound pressure level (L{Aeq}). $L{\text{eq }30\text{min}}$ was used as the monitoring parameter for the time period between 0700 and 1900 hours on normal weekdays. $L{\text{eq }5\text{min}}$ was used as the monitoring parameter for the time period between 1900 and 0700 hours as well as public holidays and Sundays.
 Table 3.1 summarizes the monitoring parameters, frequency and duration of the impact noise monitoring and additional impact noise monitoring.
-The monitoring schedule is provided in Appendix C.